Why Doesn’t My Child Want to Speak Spanish with Me?

 How to Encourage the Use of Home Language

-Knowing and understanding whether your child is a dormant or passive bilingual will help you to choose which of the following suggestions would be the best fit!
-What are some ways we can encourage usage of the home language?
+Understanding whether your child is a dormant or passive bilingual will help you choose the best fit!
+Here are some ways we can encourage usage of the home language:

-- Seek out Spanish social groups or playgroups so that your child is encouraged to speak in the language in order to interact and play.
+- Seek out Spanish playgroups that encourage your child to speak in the language.

-- Foster settings where your child will no longer have the choice of not using Spanish by exposure to a Spanish club, tutors, family members with whom Spanish is the only way to communicate, online Spanish classes at Homeschool Spanish Academy, babysitters, and other children.
-You can also invite home-stay guests, or have them home-stay with a family that only speaks Spanish.
+- Foster settings where your child will no longer have the choice of not using Spanish by exposure to babysitters, tutors, family members, and other children with whom Spanish is the only way to communicate.
+You can also invite home-stay guests or have them home-stay with a family that only speaks Spanish.

 - Actively promote a greater level of exposure to Spanish each day.
 Try to aim for 25 hours of active listening and speaking time each week with at least 15 minutes a day reading (and writing, if possible).